OWASP/CheatSheetSeries/cheatsheets/AJAX_Security_Cheat_Sheet.md

 #### Use JSON And XML Schema for Webservices

-You need to use a 3rd party library to validate web services.
+You need to use a third-party library to validate web services.